 The editor will select reviewers based on their area of expertise (e.g., psychiatry, psychology, psychotherapy, law, corrections) and their ability to provide a scientific opinion on the quality of the manuscript.
 Reviewers are expected to provide their comments to the editor within one month of being invited.

 The editor will make the final decision to accept or reject a submission.
 Once the article is submitted, the author should receive the editor’s decision within two months.

 Once an article has been accepted, it will undergo several steps before publication in the journal, including copyediting and layout.
 The last step is the proofreading by the authors.
 Once this is done, and while awaiting publication in the next issue, it will be accessible under the In Press section.

-This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
+The International Journal of Risk and Recovery provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.